-- 4.1 The risk and other factors set out below are those that the Trustees determine to be financially material over the Scheme's anticipated lifetime: - 4.2 The primary risk upon which the Trustees focus is that arising through a mismatch between the Scheme's assets and liabilities.
-The key risks that can cause a mismatch are: - Interest rate risk (the risk that the assets do not move in line with the value placed on the Scheme's liabilities in response to changes in interest rates). - Inflation risk (like interest rate risk but concerning market-implied inflation). - 4.3 To mitigate this risk, the Trustees have implemented a Liability-Driven Investment ("LDI") mandate, which aims to 'hedge' against c.100% of the expected movement in the Scheme's liability value because of changes to interest rates and market-implied inflation as measured on a proxy Buyout liabilities measure. - 4.4 The Trustees recognise and note the financial capacity and willingness of the Sponsor to support the Scheme, which is a key consideration of the Trustees and is reviewed on a regular basis. - 4.5 The Trustees are also aware of concentration risk, which arises for example when a high proportion of the Scheme's assets are invested in securities, whether debt or equity, of
+- 4.1 The risk and other factors set out below are those that the Trustees determine to be financially material over the Scheme's anticipated lifetime. - 4.2 The primary risk upon which the Trustees focus is that arising through a mismatch between the Scheme's assets and liabilities.
+The key risks that can cause a mismatch are: - Interest rate risk (the risk that the assets do not move in line with the value placed on the Scheme's liabilities in response to changes in interest rates). - Inflation risk (like interest rate risk but concerning market-implied inflation). - 4.3 To mitigate these risks, the Trustees have recently entered into a Buy-Out transaction with Buy-In as the initial phase of the transaction.